Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 >
 >The paper steps back from the details of model construction and instead discusses what surrounds this, including philosophical stances that should be decided before an effort starts.
 >
->It is intended as a prescriptive framework with flexibility with the aim of satisfying top managements' priorities and corporate users' needs.
+>It is intended as a prescriptive framework with flexibility, with the aim of satisfying top managements' priorities and corporate users' needs.

 Statistical models are seldom well contextualized and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach inspired by the law of threes.
 We use Wittgenstein's numbering system.